CumulusNetworks/docs/content/cumulus-linux-56/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 Secure Boot validates each binary image loaded during system boot with key signatures that correspond to a stored trusted key in firmware.

 {{%notice note%}}
-Secure Boot is only on the NVIDIA SN3700C-S switch.
+Secure Boot is only on the NVIDIA SN3700C-S switch and switches with the Spectrum-4 ASIC.
 {{%/notice%}}
 <!-- vale off -->
 Secure Boot settings are in the BIOS Security menu.
 To access BIOS, press `Ctrl+B` through the serial console during system boot while the BIOS version prints: